Why do I have no service in my basement?

 Then that signal is passed along coax cable to a signal booster unit which amplifies the signal via the indoor antenna into your basement so your phone can connect seamlessly.

 The process is completed in reverse order to send signals from your phone back to the cell tower.
-Watch the video below to learn how to install a cell signal booster.
+Watch the video to see how a cell phone signal booster for homes could help you.

 If you can go outside your home and use your phone without any problem, then a signal booster will probably work well for your basement.
 Also, all weBoost basement cell phone boosters work with all networks and carriers like Verizon, AT&T, T-Mobile, US Cellular and more.

-Summary of Tips to Improve Signal in Your Basement:
+Summary of Tips to Boost Signal in Your Basement:

 - Keep your phone charged.
 A low battery can make it hard to get and keep a signal.